-This section shows a small example of how to set up client/server connections using the Erlang shell.
-The returned value of the sslsocket is abbreviated with [...] as it can be fairly large and is opaque.
+The following sections shows small examples of how to set up client/server connections using the Erlang shell.
+The returned value of the sslsocket is abbreviated with [...] as it can be fairly large and is opaque to the user except for the purpose of pattern matching.